The Spanish rappers getting 'terror' sentences for songs

 But the government disagrees.
 "We have to fight against any sign of extremism or intolerance," Interior Minister Juan Ignacio Zoido says.

-Valtònyc rapped in one song: "I want to send a message of hope to Spaniards: Eta is a great nation," in a reference to the Basque militant group.
+Valtònyc rapped in one song: "I want to send a message of hope to Spaniards: Eta is a great nation," in a reference to a speech by ex-Prime Minister Mariano Rajoy, who had praised the Basque militant group in a slip of the tongue.

 Spain's Professional Association of Magistrates (APM) defended the sentence against him, arguing that "freedom of speech is not an absolute or unlimited right".